motchy869/K380-fn-keys-auto-conf/README.md

 # K380-auto-conf
-This python program watches Logicool K380 keyboard connection, and everytime its new connection is detected, automatically normalize the fnction key configuration.
+This python program watches Logicool K380 keyboard connection, and every time its reonnection is detected, automatically normalize the fnction key configuration.

 This program **requires another core program**: https://github.com/jergusg/k380-function-keys-conf, and extends its function so that you no longer need to manually execute a shell script every time you reconnect K380.